Top Reasons Why Foreigners Get Deported From The U.S.

 3. If the judge orders deportation, the deported person’s country of origin has to agree and issue travel documents to deported person.
 Only then can the U.S. Immigration and Customs Enforcement (ICE) execute the removal order.

-4. Most of the removals are implemented by air at the expense of the US government.
+4. Most of the removals are implemented by air at the expense of the U.S. government.
 Other types may have a mix of both air and ground travel.

 Being deported from the country you’ve made your home in is devastating.
 You will feel lost and vulnerable.
 You shouldn’t face these moments alone.
 Talk with a reliable immigration attorney.
 They will ensure to fight this battle alongside you, protecting your rights.